Method 1: To add a profile to an existing map with one or more grid-based map layers:

 - In the Slice Line section, either select a base layer created from your vector file or the base layer with the drawn line on it, or click the Browse button to navigate to and select the vector file.

-- Click OK to generate the DAT file.
+- Click OK to generate the BLN file.

 - In the Import dialog, select the newly saved BLN file and click Open.